Engineering Equity in a Male-Dominated Profession

 Changing the profession from within

 She says the career isn’t easily recognizable to young people: “I think sometimes there’s the perception that if you’re an engineer, you’re someone who just works in an office and crunches numbers.
 They don’t know about the blend between the technical, artistic, and creative side of engineering.”
 She’s proud to share what an interesting career choice it is.
 “I’m biased.
 I think everyone should be an engineer.
-If the profession were more accessible, we would end up getting more female engineers as a by-product.”
+If the profession were more accessible, we would end up getting more women engineers as a by-product.”

 She’s doing her part to bring change to the profession from within as the ESG and sustainability coordinator at Strathcona Resources, developing the company’s diversity and inclusion principles.
 After attending the 30 by 30 Virtual Conference panel Collecting Data on Diversity Demographics, Megan says she feels more educated and prepared to take on this task, guided by what industry leaders currently do.

-She thinks meeting Engineers Canada’s goal of having 30 per cent of newly licensed engineers be female by 2030 is achievable, but her hope for the future is to see positive changes in behaviour and biases.
+She thinks meeting Engineers Canada’s goal of having 30 per cent of newly licensed engineers be women by 2030 is achievable, but her hope for the future is to see positive changes in behaviour and biases.

 * Under Canadian Human Rights Law, "it is prohibited to ask questions about country/place of origin and citizenship status, religion, faith, or creed, age, gender or sexual orientation, race or ethnicity, family structure, children or marital status, mental or physical health or disability, appearance, height and weight, and pardoned offences.” (https://www.kcyatlaw.ca/illegal-interview-questions/)